melissahughesatx/api-docs/docs/v.manage-your-monite-account.md

 Monite is a SAAS that your backend securely sends and retrieves financial data to and from using a series of REST calls.
 In order to make authenticated REST calls to Monite, you need to create and manage your Monite account and API credentials.

-This page shows you how to setup your account and retrieve credentials.
+This page shows you how to set up your account and retrieve credentials.

 ## How it works